drbean/curriculum/pages/homepage/markdown/WittySayings.md

+% Wit twits
+% Dr Bean and others
 % From the signatures attached to my emails

+# Witty, perhaps, but not funny

 Witty, perhaps, but not funny,
 I think.
 I don't have the comic